maibrittesbjoern/AdventOfCode/README.md

 # adventofcode
-A repository for Advent of Code
+A repository for Advent of Code.
 Code will be in a quite rough format.